 - 🛬 Post-launch

 But our list still lacks context.
 Taskade lets you add depth to next actions in several ways.
 You can use #tags to categorize items or define their priority, add due dates to time-sensitive items, and even upload images and other documents to see all resources in one place.
+Schedule a weekly review into your project list to make sure that you’re on track!

 3. Adjust Your Work Habits and Test-Run GTD Before Going All In